 Golf Course Review The Els Club Copperleaf

 The South African Legend who is Ernie Els has bestowed this gem on the fortunate folk of Gauteng.
 Now it goes without saying that many a South African Everyday Golfer has secretly harboured dreams of swinging a golf club as serenely as the Big Easy.
 I know my swing is practically the mirror image of the multiple Major Winning Legend.
-Now when I say a mirror image, I mean it in every sense…but I more on this uncanniness later.
+Now when I say a mirror image, I mean it in every sense … but more on this uncanniness later.

 Having hosted 2 European Tour events in recent years, Copperleaf is by no means a pushover.
-Pushing the tees to the tips makes the course play to 7315 metres, but that is the magic here, an Everyday Golfer can shoot a good score on a Championship layout because it is designed to make golf enjoyable…and this is how it should be!
+Pushing the tees to the tips makes the course play to 7315 meters, but that is the magic here, an Everyday Golfer can shoot a good score on a Championship layout because it is designed to make golf enjoyable … and this is how it should be!

 My favourite hole – Number 12 – par 4 – Some good course management is the name of the game here.
 Could get a birdie or easily many more.
 Got to think about it.